 The recipe is really straight forward.
 I decided to not make it too hot for hubby and cut back on the peppers which is fine and will not affect the outcome of the shelf stability.
 I opened my apple juice and it had fermented but had a bottle of apple cider that worked in a pinch.
 I also substituted white vinegar for white wine vinegar since I have not found a wine vinegar other than red that was 5% acidity.
 These are all substitutions you can do as long as you don’t add more than what is called for in the recipe.
-The result was a perfect spicy blend of garlic mustard that is smooth and creamy like a sauce.

 Garlic Mustard Sauce

 - 2 pounds garlic bulbs (25 roasted whole cloves)

 - 1/3 cup extra virgin olive oil (for roasting garlic only)

 - 1 pound Granny smith apples (about 3)

 - 2 cups apple juice, divided (I used apple cider)

 - 1 pound Anaheim peppers (about 18-20..
 Note: 1 pound was 4 large for me)

 - 8 pc.
 Serrano peppers (too hot for hubby used 3 red seeded)